davidrapan/ha-solcast/README.md

 | `solcast_solar.get_forecasts` | returns a list of forecast data in the service (under futher development still) |

 ### Basic HA Automation to manual poll Solcast API data
-Create a new HA automation and setup your prefered triggers to manually poll for new data This is an example.. create your own to your own needs
+Create a new HA automation and setup your prefered triggers to manually poll for new data
+These are examples.. alter these or create your own to fit your own needs

 ```yaml